 Think of a topic, any topic.
-Whether it’s about birds or even competitive tickling, there’s probably a documentary about it and without a doubt, creating those documentaries was a creative feat.
+Whether it’s about birds or even competitive tickling, there’s probably a documentary about it.
+The thing is, without a doubt, creating those documentaries was a creative feat.
 There would be hours and hours of material to go through just to form a clear, cohesive narrative.
+From the script to the cinematography, to the music and the sound effects, until the final touches.
 To solve this predicament, filmmakers depend on video transcriptions of their interviews so they are guided and they can easily digest the information they have gathered to be able to sketch out the story they want to tell.

 However, transcribing multiple interviews and other footage isn’t a walk in the park either.

-Check out these five tips to help you out when transcribing multiple interviews:
+Check out these five tips to help you out when transcribing multiple documentary interviews:

-To prevent misunderstandings, it’s best to transcribe everything in verbatim, even the false starts and most especially the non-verbal sounds – laughter, cries, and pauses.
-This allows you to get the full context of the situation, the ideas and emotions involved in the conversation.
+To prevent misunderstandings, it’s best to transcribe everything in verbatim.
+This includes even the false starts and most especially the non-verbal sounds such as laughter, cries, and pauses.
+This allows you to get the full context of the situation, the ideas, and the emotions involved in the conversation.
 You’ll avoid interpreting anything the wrong way.

 Add in timecodes

+As expected, documentary films and interviews is not a simple walk in the park.
+There will be a lot of processes and a lot of back and forth.
 You will need to check the transcript and the video again and again in order to go over a thing or two.
 Did you spell it right?
-Was it this person who said this or was it someone else?
-Save yourself the trouble and insert timecodes.
+Did this person said this particular statement or was it someone else?
+Save yourself all the trouble and insert timecodes.
 You’ll have a quick reference for review or a bookmark of details that are essential for the film.

 Back it up

 Technology is wonderful in many ways, but it also has its faults.
 Issues with hardware pop up all the time.
-Files can get corrupted with no explanation.
+There are chances of files getting corrupted with no explanation.
 Important documents disappear out of the blue.
 All your hard work can go down the drain in an instant, so for your own sake, don’t forget to save your work and always have a backup.